 In order to get visitors to keep reading your content without losing interest, make sure to divide your content into shorter paragraphs which are divided by headings and subheadings.
 To ensure that search engines can understand what your content is about, use HTML tags such as H2 and H3 in your headings.

-Another major factor are images.
+Another major factor is the images.
 Good images will be helpful for your readers to better understand your content and will also increase the time they spend on your webpage (Dwell time).
 To optimize your images for SEO, make sure to add ‘Image Alt Texts’ that describe your images to search engines.

 In addition, internal links that drive more traffic to other internal pages of your website are a great SEO technique that also creates your other content at the same time.

 As many people agree, it is difficult to leave a strong impression on your customers with only general information about your brand or product.
-To make your company stand out from plenty of competing products on the market, it is very effective to create content that includes memorable stories.
+To make your company stand out from plenty of competing for products on the market, it is very effective to create content that includes memorable stories.
 In order to maximize the effectiveness of your storytelling, you need to find a story that engages your customers.

 In addition, SEO will be necessary to expose your content to as many people as possible.